minimism/docs/core1/core1 Assembly.md

 _These instructions are a work in progress.
 If they are unclear, or there are any mistakes, or you just want to say 'hello', please email us at info@wonkystuff.net, or message us via facebook or twitter._

+There is a basic requirement that your soldering skills are up to scratch (I'm sure they are).
+If you need a reminder, you could do worse than to take a look at this soldering tutorial over at adafruit.com: https://learn.adafruit.com/adafruit-guide-excellent-soldering/

 ## Parts List

 Before starting, make sure that you have all of the parts listed below.
 The chips are not big fans of static electricity, so take care when handling them (they're quite robust in our experience, but take care nonetheless).